BotaCLIP: Contrastive Learning for Botany-Aware Representation of Earth Observation Data: BotaCLIP for Botany-Aware Representation

-\textbf{Sigmoid contrastive loss.} At its core, BotaCLIP relies on the sigmoid contrastive loss~\citep{zhai2023_sigmoidloss} to align paired image–relevé samples while contrasting mismatches.
-Given a batch of $N$ pairs, we use the projected embeddings defined above $z_i^{\text{img}}$ and $z_i^{\text{tab}}$.
-For two vectors $z, z^\prime \in \R^{768}$, let $z \cdot z^\prime$ denote their scalar product.
+\paragraph{Sigmoid Contrastive Objective} At its core, BotaCLIP relies on the sigmoid contrastive loss~\citep{zhai2023_sigmoidloss} to align paired image–relevé samples while contrasting mismatches.
+The image and vegetation branches output $\ell_2$-normalized embeddings $z_i^{\mathrm{img}}, z_i^{\mathrm{tab}} \in \mathbb{R}^{d}$, so that cross-modal similarities can be measured in the shared space.
+Given a minibatch of $N$ paired samples, we compute all pairwise similarities between image and tabular projections.
+For two vectors $z, z' \in \mathbb{R}^{d}$, we denote their dot product by $z \cdot z'$.
 Pairwise logits are then computed as:

 where $\tau$ is a learnable temperature, $b$ a learnable bias, and $\theta = (\theta_{\text{img}}, \theta_{\text{tab}}, \tau, b)$ collects all learnable parameters.
 We construct labels $\omega_{ij}=+1$ for positive pairs ($i=j$) and $\omega_{ij}=-1$ otherwise.
 Then, being $\sigma(\cdot)$ the logistic sigmoid, the sigmoid contrastive loss is: